UltraCart/rest_api_v2_sdk_python/docs/AutoorderApi.md

 limit = 100 # int | The maximum number of records to return on this one API call.
 (Max 200) (optional) (default to 100) offset = 0 # int | Pagination of the record set.
-Offset is a zero based index. (optional) (default to 0) since = 'since_example' # str | Fetch auto orders that have been created/modified since this date/time. (optional) sort = 'sort_example' # str | The sort order of the items.
+Offset is a zero based index. (optional) (default to 0) since = 'since_example' # str | Fetch auto orders that have been created/modified since this date/time. (optional) sort = 'sort_example' # str | The sort order of the auto orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending. (optional) expand = 'expand_example' # str | The object expansion to perform on the result.
 See documentation for examples (optional)

 try: